 Rules for pets in parks

 For more information about pets in NT parks and reserves read the information sheet .

 Where to walk dogs

 You can walk your dog at these parks in the Darwin region:

 - George Brown Darwin Botanic Gardens - signs show leash areas.
 Find out more about the rules for dogs at the gardens.

-- Casuarina Coastal Reserve - signs indicate leash and leash-free areas.
+- Casuarina Coastal Reserve - signs show leash and leash-free areas.
 Find out more about the rules for dogs at Casuarina Coastal Reserve.

 - Holmes Jungle Nature Park – walking tracks and carparks.

 Alice Springs region

-You can walk your dog at Owen Springs Reserve.
-Dogs are allowed south of the Waterhouse Range only and must be under control.
+You can visit with your dog at Owen Springs Reserve.
+Dogs are allowed south of the Waterhouse Range and may camp with you at Redbank Waterhole campground.